-Dividends paid by a company, the source of which is income derived from the Approved Enterprise accrued during the benefits period, are generally subject to withholding tax at a rate of 15% (which is withheld and paid by or on behalf of the company paying the dividend), and such withholding tax may be reduced by an applicable treaty if such dividends were paid during the benefits period or at any time up to 12 years thereafter.
+Dividends paid by a company, the source of which is income derived from the Approved or Benefitted Enterprise accrued during the benefits period, are generally subject to withholding tax at a rate of 15% (which is withheld and paid by or on behalf of the company paying the dividend), and with respect to non-Israeli shareholders subject to the receipt in advance of a valid certificate allowing the reduced rate or such lower rate under an applicable treaty if such dividends were paid during the benefits period or at any time up to 12 years thereafter.
 The 12-year limitation does not apply to a FIC.

-For the years ended March 31, 2022 and 2021, income not eligible for Approved/Benefited/Special Preferred Technological Enterprise benefits is taxed at the regular corporate income tax rate.
+For the years ended March 31, 2023 and 2022, income not eligible for Approved/Benefited/Special Preferred Technological Enterprise benefits is taxed at the regular corporate income tax rate.